RosettaCommons/demos/protocol_capture/2015/MPddG/README.txt

    (http://pdbtm.enzim.hu/) or by downloading a PDB file from the PDB and running it through the PPM server (http://opm.phar.umich.edu/server.php).

-   We use OmpLA as an example here:
-     = download the PDB 1qd6 transformed into membrane coordinates from the PDBTM = clean the PDB and extract chain C using Rosetta/tools/protein_tools/scripts/clean_pdb.py 1qd6_tr.pdb C
+   Once the PDB is downloaded from the PDBTM, clean the PDB and extract chain C using teh clean_pdb.py script in Rosetta tools using the following command:

+   /path/to/Rosetta/tools/protein_tools/scripts/clean_pdb.py 1qd6_tr.pdb C

-        (the resulting PDB is referred as 1qd6_tr_C.pdb from here)
+   The resulting PDB is referred to as 1qd6_tr_C.pdb from here.

-2. Span File: Generate a spanfile from the PDB structure using the spanfile_from_pdb application described in the MP_spanfile-from-pdb protocol capture in Rosetta/demos/protocol_captures/2014.
+2. Span File: Generate a spanfile from the PDB structure using the spanfile_from_pdb application described in the MP_spanfile-from-pdb protocol capture in Rosetta/demos/protocol_captures/2015.
 An example commandline using 1qd6 is also provided here:

-   Rosetta/main/source/bin/spanfile_from_pdb.linuxgccrelease
-                -database /path/to/Rosetta/main/database -in:file:s inputs/1qd6_tr_C.pdb
+   Rosetta/main/source/bin/spanfile_from_pdb.linuxgccrelease -in:file:s inputs/1qd6_tr_C.pdb

    For this example, this command will produce 1 output file:
      = 1qd6_tr_C.span: Spanfile containing predicted trans-membrane spans

    Note: For this example, 1qd6 should have 12 transmembrane spans.
 Adjust the spanfile, if needed.

+## Steps for Running the protocol ##
+Here, we describe the steps required to run the MP_ddG protocol.
+First, we describe how to assemble a simple PyRosetta script using the membrane framework for ddG predictions (predict_ompLA_ddG.py).
+Next, we describe use of a general ddG prediction application for larger scale use.

+   (1) Creating your own Membrane Framework PyRosetta Protocol
+       To create a PyRosetta protocol using the membrane framework, follow typical steps for initializng Rosetta and loading in a pose from PDB.
+Then:
+          = Use AddMembraneMover (in protcols.membrane) to initialize the membrane framework = Use MembranePositionFromTopologyMover to orient the pose in the membrane based on the transmembrane spans (optional, but recommended)
+          = Setup a membrane energy function
+          = Proceed with normal Rosetta functions

+          An example ddG script for a specific application case (predicting OmpLA ddGs for comparison with experimental values from Moon & Fleming, 2011) is provided here in predict_OmpLA_ddG.py

+    (2) Large Scale ddG predictions with the RosettaMP Framework

 ## Steps for Running each Protocol ##
 Here, we describe the steps required to run the MP_ddG protocol.
 As an example, all steps